john-cd/rust_howto/bk/drafts/categories/emulators/emulators.md

 ## ROM loading {#skip}

-`ihex` is a Rust library for parsing and generating Intel HEX (or IHEX) objects.
+`ihex` is a Rust library for [parsing][p-parsing] and generating Intel HEX (or IHEX) objects.
 This format is commonly used for representing compiled program code and data to be loaded into a microcontroller, flash memory or ROM.

 </div>